microsoft/microsoft-bonsai-api/Python/samples/simple-adder/README.md

 python main.py
 ```

-The output should say `Registered simulator` followed by--every several seconds a lines saying `Last Event: Idle`.
-Press Ctrl+C to stop the simulator.
+The output should say `Registered simulator` followed by--every several seconds--a line saying `Last Event: Idle`.

+> NOTE: The next step uses Bonsai CLI commands.
+> If you prefer, these opererations can also be performed using your [Bonsai worspace](https://preview.bons.ai/) GUI as described in [Link an unmanaged simulator to Bonsai](https://docs.microsoft.com/en-us/bonsai/guides/run-a-local-sim?tabs=bash%2Ctest-with-ui&pivots=sim-lang-python).

 While main.py continues to run, open a new commmand window and use the Bonsai CLI to create a Bonsai brain and start training by: